Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

     * If "set" capability is not supported - implement via "create" functionality:
         - Create a new nexthop group with the ARS object ID.
         - Redirect routes to use new nexthop group
-        - Remove original nexthop group.
+        - If NHG owned by RouteOrch - Remove original nexthop group.
+        - If NHG owned by NhgOrch/CbfNhgOrch - decrease ref count.
     * If an alternative path is defined
         - Set the relevant nexthops as part of the alternative path.

-__Figure 8: Nexthop group update flow__
+##### __Figure 8: Nexthop group update flow__
 ![](images/nhg_update.png)

 1. Nexthop group update